itplr-kosit/xrechnung-schematron/docs/development.md

 #### Avoid "A sequence is not allowed.." errors

-This error occurs if an assertion uses an XPath function which only expects one element per function call, but receives several.
+This error occurs if an assertion uses an XPath function which only expects one element per function call (e.g. matches()), but receives several.

 If a rule tests a specific element which can occur multiple times, a test instance has to have multiple occurences of the element.